frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🤖 **Spam Detection** | Pattern match | Slack | 🟡 Medium |
 | 📊 **Performance Drop** | Metrics decline | Email | 🟠 High |
 | ⏰ **Data Freshness** | Stale > 2 hours | PagerDuty | 🔴 Critical |

+> 💡 **How I answer this:**
+>
+> "I design alerts based on priority and urgency.
+For critical issues like data freshness (stale > 2 hours), I use PagerDuty to wake someone up if needed.
+For high-priority issues like sentiment anomalies, I also use PagerDuty but with different escalation rules.
+For medium-priority like keyword spikes, Slack is enough - the team sees it during work hours.
+I always define clear thresholds and avoid alert fatigue by tuning sensitivity.
+Each alert includes context: what happened, why it matters, and how to investigate."

 ---